Transient ischemic attack: Treatment

 By definition, TIAs are transient, self-resolving, and do not cause permanent impairment.
 However, they are associated with an increased risk of subsequent ischemic strokes, which can be permanently disabling.
 Therefore, management centers on the prevention of future ischemic strokes and addressing any modifiable risk factors.
 The optimal regimen depends on the underlying cause of the TIA.

 Lifestyle modification

 Lifestyle changes have not been shown to reduce the risk of stroke after TIA.
 While no studies have looked at the optimal diet for secondary prevention of stroke, some observational studies have shown that a Mediterranean diet can reduce stroke risk in patients without cerebrovascular disease.
-A Mediterranean diet is rich in fruits, vegetables and whole grains, and limited in red meats and sweets.
-Vitamin supplementation has not been found to be useful in secondary stroke prevention.
+A Mediterranean diet is rich in fruits, vegetables, and whole grains, and limited in red meats and sweets.
+Vitamin supplementation is not useful in secondary stroke prevention.

 Antiplatelet medications

 The antiplatelet medications, aspirin and clopidogrel, are both recommended for secondary prevention of stroke after high-risk TIAs.
 The clopidogrel can generally be stopped after 10 to 21 days.
 An exception is TIAs due to blood clots originating from the heart, in which case anticoagulants are generally recommended.
 After TIA or minor stroke, aspirin therapy has been shown to reduce the short-term risk of recurrent stroke by 60–70%, and the long-term risk of stroke by 13%.

 The typical therapy may include aspirin alone, a combination of aspirin plus extended-release dipyridamole, or clopidogrel alone.
 Clopidogrel and aspirin have similar efficacies and side effect profiles.
 Clopidogrel is more expensive and has a slightly decreased risk of GI bleed.
 Another antiplatelet, ticlopidine, is rarely used due to increased side effects.